Champagne Chavost: Blanc de Chardonnay

 Champagne Chavost | Brut Nature

-I've had some really beautiful encounters with Chavost – every bottle precise, lively, modern in approach.
+I've had some really beautiful encounters with Chavost, every bottle precise, lively, modern in concept.

-But with this bottle, I experienced "mouse" for the first time.
+But with this bottle, I encountered "mouse" for the first time.

 The bottle: Blanc de Chardonnay.
-Actually a cuvée that I really like – purist, without sulfur, spontaneously fermented, like all wines at Chavost.
+Actually a cuvée I really enjoy, purist, without sulfur, spontaneously fermented, like all wines at Chavost.
 But this time it was unmistakable.

-That animal-nutty, dull-sweet note that lingers in the finish and overpowers everything.
-A fascinating moment – not a pleasant one, but educational.
+That animal-nutty, dull-sweet note that lingers in the finish and overwhelms everything.
+A fascinating moment, not a pleasant one, but educational.

-As much as I continue to find the Chavost concept exciting, an experience like this shows just how fine the line can be between bold natural style and off-flavors.
+As much as I continue to find Chavost's concept exciting, this exact experience shows how fine the line can be between bold natural style and off-flavors.

 Tasting Notes

-The bottle had a wine fault ('mouse') – an animal-nutty, dull-sweet note in the finish that overpowered everything.
+The bottle showed a wine fault ('mouse'), an animal-nutty, dull-sweet note in the finish that overwhelmed everything.
 Despite the exciting natural wine concept, half the bottle had to be poured down the drain.

 Details